ZANGETU/MyProject/YoutubeThumbnailDownloader/README.md

 # YoutubeThumbnailDownloader

-This project is a thumbnail image storage tool using YouTube's API.
+This project is a thumbnail image storage tool using YouTube API.